 - An online Concepts & Rules Quiz covering the lesson’s relevant rules

 - A practice essay question for you to outline or answer

 - A 6-12 minute video explanation of sample correct answers and essay structure

 - A self-evaluation questionnaire that tracks your progress & highlights areas for improvement

 Can I see what the lessons look like in your course?

 Sure.
 Watch the video below:

 Just email me.
-I remain completely available to students taking my course, and am happy to discuss challenges or problems with them by email, telephone, or gchat.
-I strive to return all emails within 24 hours, and provide substantive answers to questions about the law and the essays.
+I remain completely available to students taking my course, and am happy to discuss challenges or problems with them by email, telephone, or Skype.
+I strive to return all emails within 24 hours.

 Any other questions?
 Feel free to contact me.
 I like to hear from bar studiers!